JorisPianezze/mesonh_beta_test_guide/docs/source/external_ressources/external_data/extract_icon_data/extract_icon_data.rst

 Only available since MNH-V6-0-0.

-Simply fill the HATMFILE field in PRE_REAL1.nam with the file name iconeu.RRz.HH.grib2 extracted with a script found here
+Simply fill the HATMFILE field in PRE_REAL1.nam with the file name iconeu.RRz.HH.grib2 extracted with a script found in the GRIB/ICONEU test case.